The 6-strand braid group is CAT(0): Turning points and turning faces

+We are mainly interested in locating turning points on loops in linearly embedded subcomplexes of the orthoscheme complex of linear subspaces of a vector space.
+To understand their behaviour we use properties of the supporting faces which will be called turning faces and are introduced in this section.

-\begin{dfn} We say that $X$ is \emph{linearly embedded in $B$} \iff there exists an integer $n \geq 3$, a vector space $V$ of dimension $(n-1)$ over a division algebra, and a bounded graded lattice $P$ of rank $(n-1)$, such that \begin{enumerate} \item $B$ is a geometric realisation of the diagonal link $LK(e_{01},S(V))$ isometric to the spherical building of $PGL(V)$ (equivalently, it is given the spherical orthoscheme metric), and \item $P \subseteq S(V)$ is a subposet, and \item $X$ is a geometric realisation of the diagonal link $LK(e_{01},P) \subseteq B$, and \item $X$ is given the length metric induced from $B$. \end{enumerate} The metric $X$ is given is called the \emph{spherical orthoscheme} metric.
-Note that $X$ has dimension $n-3$. \end{dfn}
+\begin{dfn} Let $V$ be an n-dimensional vector space over a division algebra and denote by $B$ be the diagonal link $LK(e_{01},\vert S(V) \vert)$ of the orthoscheme complex $\vert S(V) \vert$ of $S(V)$.
+Hence $B$ is a spherical building of type $A_{n-1}$ equipped with the standard CAT(1) metric.
+We say that a geometric realization $X$ of a simplicial complex is \emph{linearly embedded in $B$} \iff there exists a bounded graded lattice $P$ of rank $n$, such that \begin{enumerate} \item $P$ is a subposet of $S(V)$ with a geometric realisation $\vert P \vert$ isometric to the full subcomplex of $\vert S(V) \vert$ spanned by $P$, and \item $X$ is isometric (and isomorphic as simplicial complexes) to the diagonal link $LK(e_{01},\vert P \vert) \subseteq B$ equipped with the length metric induced from $B$. \end{enumerate} We will call the metric on $X$ the \emph{spherical orthoscheme} metric.
+Note that $X$ has dimension $n-2$. \end{dfn}

+Since a linearly embedded $X$ is a subcomplex of a building, we will use the standard buildings vocabulary when talking about $X$.
+Hence \emph{a chamber} or \emph{an apartment} in $X$ is a chamber or an apartment of $B$, respectively, which is contained in $X$.
+Note also that since the ranks of $P$ and $S(V)$ agree, the complex $X$ is a union of chambers.